Property Investment Scams & How To Avoid Them

 When developers or agents demand significantly higher amounts, careful scrutiny becomes essential.
 As this can lead to other concerns.

-New build properties and off-plan properties can be great opportunities, but you must do research on the location, developer and sales agent to ensure they have a track records of successful completed developments for many years.
+New build properties and off-plan properties can be great opportunities, but the location, developer and sales agent need careful research, including evidence of successful completed developments over a number of years.

 Property Scam # 4 - Inflated Property Value